menu

 Albany, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-Albany is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Albany is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Albany, a lot of people use the subway to get to work every day though Albany is a relatively small city.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+In Albany, a lot of people use the bus to get to work every day though Albany is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Albany is English.
 Other important languages spoken here include Chinese and Spanish.